-Our partner program has different partner tiers for both development and agency partners: "Solution", "Professional" and "Enterprise".
+Our partner program has different partner tiers for both development and agency partners: "Solution", "Business" and "Enterprise".

 Solution partners are meant for smaller agencies or development companies, implementing smaller projects or supporting bigger projects with their work.